-Age spots are caused by melanin, the natural chemical which causes pigment in our skin.
+Age spots are caused by melanin, the natural chemical that causes pigment in our skin.
 Specifically, age spots are caused by an uneven distribution of melanin in certain areas.
-The face, hands and décolleté are the most common areas for the appearance of age spots Toronto and are often a telltale giveaway of someone’s age.
+The face, hands, and décolleté are the most common areas for the appearance of age spots Toronto and are often a telltale giveaway of someone’s age.

 The purpose of the melanin pigment is to absorb sunlight and aid in protecting skin from harmful UV rays from the sun.
 As our skin ages, the ability to fight the effects of UV rays diminishes gradually.
 This is the ultimate cause of age spots Toronto and other signs of sun damage.